GlitchSecure/website/_pages/about.md

 # Company Section
 company-title: "About"
 company-title-glitch: "GlitchSecure"
-company-text: "GlitchSecure is a bootstrapped cybersecurity startup that helps companies find and remediate software vulnerabilities through a continuous security testing platform.
+company-text: "GlitchSecure is a small cybersecurity startup that helps companies find and remediate software vulnerabilities through a continuous security testing platform.
 We keep SaaS and software companies secure through automated application security testing and hacker driven verification and remediation."

 # Timeline
 timeline-year-1: "2017"